greg-raven/Uncommon-Sense/_drafts/all.md

 No one is free who is not master of himself.
 Pythagoras

 For the average family, all these taxes now eat 38 percent of gross income, a higher rate of taxation than ever before in the peacetime history of the United States.
 By comparison, the typical two-income family in the mid-1950s paid 28 percent of their income for taxes.
-We’re now at the absurd point where the typical family works until noon of every working day to satisfy the taxman, paying more in taxes than they spend for food, clothing and housing combined.
+We're now at the absurd point where the typical family works until noon of every working day to satisfy the taxman, paying more in taxes than they spend for food, clothing and housing combined.
 Ralph Reiland

 Liberty is a slow fruit.
 Ralph Waldo Emerson

-The less government we have the better — the fewer laws and the less confided power.
+The less government we have the better --- the fewer laws and the less confided power.
 The antidote to this abuse of formal government is the influence of private character, the growth of the individual.
 Ralph Waldo Emerson

-Monetary policy today is guided by little more than government fiat — by the calculations, often mistaken economic theories, and whims of central bankers or, even worse, politicians.
+Monetary policy today is guided by little more than government fiat --- by the calculations, often mistaken economic theories, and whims of central bankers or, even worse, politicians.
 Under such a regime, inflation of three or four percent annually has come to be viewed as a stellar monetary performance.
-However, under a more sound monetary system — i.e., a gold standard — such increases in the general price level would be seen as wildly inflationary.
+However, under a more sound monetary system --- i.e., a gold standard --- such increases in the general price level would be seen as wildly inflationary.
 Raymond J. Keating

-The central premise of constitutional governance is that ‘We the people’ have the power and the right to alter or abolish the form of government under which we live.
+The central premise of constitutional governance is that 'We the people' have the power and the right to alter or abolish the form of government under which we live.
 Raymond Ku

 I am afraid that the ordinary citizen will not like to be told that the banks can and do create and destroy money.
 And they who control the credit of a nation direct the policy of governments, and hold in the hollow of their hands the destiny of the people.
 Reginald McKenna

 To the extent that these [New Deal policies] developed, they were tortured interpretations of a document [the Constitution] intended to prevent them.
 Rexford Tugwell

 The first duty of government is to protect the citizen from assault.
-Unless it does this, all the civil rights and civil liberties in the world aren’t worth a dime.
+Unless it does this, all the civil rights and civil liberties in the world aren't worth a dime.
 Richard A. Viguerie

-Three groups spend other people’s money: children, thieves, politicians.
+Three groups spend other people's money: children, thieves, politicians.
 All three need supervision.
 Richard Armey

 There are no mistakes.
-The events we bring upon ourselves, no matter how unpleasant, are necessary in order to learn what we need to learn; whatever steps we take, they’re necessary to reach the places we’ve chosen to go.
+The events we bring upon ourselves, no matter how unpleasant, are necessary in order to learn what we need to learn; whatever steps we take, they're necessary to reach the places we've chosen to go.
 Richard Bach

-In a free society, standards of public morality can be measured only by whether physical coercion — violence against persons or property — occurs.
+In a free society, standards of public morality can be measured only by whether physical coercion --- violence against persons or property --- occurs.
 There is no right not to be offended by words, actions or symbols.
 Richard E. Sincere, Jr.

 I think that every true reformer, every real friend of liberty, will agree with me in saying that if we must erect safeguards, they should be rather for the security of the individual than of the mass, and that our chiefest care must be to train the majority to respect the rights of the minority, to prevent the claims of the few from being trampled under foot by the caprice or passion of the many.
 Richard John Cartwright

-In a free society, standards of public morality can be measured only by whether physical coercion — violence against persons or property — occurs.
+In a free society, standards of public morality can be measured only by whether physical coercion --- violence against persons or property --- occurs.
 There is no right not to be offended by words, actions or symbols.
 Richard E. Sincere, Jr.

-It doesn’t matter how beautiful your theory is, it doesn’t matter how smart you are.
-If it doesn’t agree with experiment, it’s wrong.” ― Richard Feynman
+It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
+If it doesn't agree with experiment, it's wrong.' ― Richard Feynman

 Free enterprise capitalism exists only when people in the private sector are free to pursue their own interests without direction from government.
-When politicians start passing laws to tell them what to do, or bureaucrats start issuing edicts to tell them what to do, it is no longer capitalism; it’s fascism.
+When politicians start passing laws to tell them what to do, or bureaucrats start issuing edicts to tell them what to do, it is no longer capitalism; it's fascism.
 Rick Gaber

-The single most frightening thing you encounter is confidence-in-government because it’s so common.
+The single most frightening thing you encounter is confidence-in-government because it's so common.
 Rick Gaber

 [T]here seems to have been an actual decline in rational thinking.
 The United States had become a place where entertainers and professional athletes were mistaken for people of importance.
-They were idolized and treated as leaders; their opinions were sought on everything and they took themselves just as seriously — after all, if an athlete is paid a million or more a year, he knows he is important … so his opinions of foreign affairs and domestic policies must be important, too, even though he proves himself to be ignorant and subliterate every time he opens his mouth.
+They were idolized and treated as leaders; their opinions were sought on everything and they took themselves just as seriously --- after all, if an athlete is paid a million or more a year, he knows he is important ... so his opinions of foreign affairs and domestic policies must be important, too, even though he proves himself to be ignorant and subliterate every time he opens his mouth.
 Robert A. Heinlein

-Political tags — such as royalist, communist, democrat, populist, fascist, liberal, conservative, and so forth — are never basic criteria.
+Political tags --- such as royalist, communist, democrat, populist, fascist, liberal, conservative, and so forth --- are never basic criteria.
 The human race divides politically into those who want people to be controlled and those who have no such desire.
 Robert A. Heinlein

 There is no worse tyranny than to force a man to pay for what he does not want merely because you think it would be good for him.
 Robert A. Heinlein